Boston Scientific and Coloplast IPP Failure Study

 57 years old, living in Germany, ED since 2004, Levitra in high doses still works.

 I sometimes use an Osbon pump and two D-rings during sex.
-It works very well.

 User avatar